kennneth1/sf-crime-warehouse/README.md

 # Key Design Decisions

-## Why Incident Grain Instead of Report Grain?
+## Why Incident-Offense Grain Instead of Report Grain?

-Report grain is more atomic but less useful for general analytics.

-A report-level fact table requires every downstream user to remember:

-* Multiple reports may represent one crime
-* Counts must use distinct incident IDs
-* Latest-record logic must be applied

-The warehouse instead resolves this complexity upstream.
+The source dataset is captured at the report level, where multiple records may describe the same offense as an investigation progresses.

+Modeling directly at report grain would require every downstream user to understand police reporting workflows and avoid counting supplemental reports as separate analytical events.

+Instead, the warehouse resolves report history into one authoritative record per Incident Number + Incident Code.

+This preserves every offense while removing operational noise introduced by repeated report updates.

+Incident-level analysis remains available through aggregation using Incident Number.

 ---